Apple debuts Core ML 3 with on-device machine learning

-Apple today introduced Core ML 3, the latest iteration of its machine learning model framework for iOS developers to bring machine intelligence to their smartphone apps.
-Core ML 3 will for the first time bring on-device machine learning to iOS apps for personalized experiences.
-The ability to train multiple models with different data sets will also be part of Core ML 3 for applications like object detection and identifying sounds.
+Apple today introduced Core ML 3, the latest iteration of its machine learning model framework for iOS developers to bring machine intelligence to smartphone apps.
+Core ML 3 will for the first time be able to provide training for on-device machine learning to deliver personalized experiences with iOS apps.
+The ability to train multiple models with different data sets will also be part of a new Create ML app on macOS for applications like object detection and identifying sounds.

-Apple’s machine learning framework will be able to support models with more than 100 layers.
+Apple’s machine learning framework will be able to support more than 100 model layer types.

 On-device machine learning is growing in popularity as a way to deploy quickly on the edge and respect privacy.
 In recent months, solutions were made for popular frameworks like Google’s TensorFlow and Facebook’s PyTorch to supply on-device machine learning through approaches like federated learning.